Arithmetic functions in short intervals and the symmetric group: The symmetric group and factorization type

 Note that from Proposition \ref{prop:factor_to_cycle} and the orthogonality relation \eqref{eq:ortho_sym} we may equivalently define the coefficients $\hat{a}_\lambda$ for $\lambda \vdash n$ by

 For instance, since $X^{(n)}$ is the trivial character, we have $\mathbb{E}_{f\in \mathcal{M}_n} a(f) \rightarrow \hat{a}_{(n)},$ as $q\rightarrow\infty$.

-We note a recent paper of Hast and Matei \cite{HaMa} (see in particular Thm 4.4) that has considered a class of functions called arithmetic functions of von Mangoldt type, which is similar to the class of factorization functions as defined here (see \cite{HaMa} for details of the definition).
+Hast and Matei in \cite[Thm 4.4]{HaMa} have considered a class of functions called arithmetic functions of von Mangoldt type, which is similar to the class of factorization functions as defined here (see \cite{HaMa} for details of the definition).
 For this class of functions, Hast and Matei prove what may be thought of as a first-order short interval analogue of Andrade, Bary-Soroker, and Rudnick's result in Theorem \ref{thm:factorizationindependence}.
 Rewritten in the notation used above: \begin{thm} For a fixed arithmetic function of von Mangoldt type $a(f)$, and fixed $n\geq 4$, $1 \leq h \leq n-3$, and $k\geq 1$,

 as $q\rightarrow\infty$. \end{thm}